Translate

 JANET: (tuts in disgust) You really want to know?

 JANET: Shut up!
 Shut up, okay!
 You would not even begin to comprehend what it is like to be me!
-My life is filled with one suffering after another.
-I’m tortured by the past; miserable in the present; and anxious about the future.
-I look into the meaningless void of my existence and only emptiness and grief looks back.
+My life is filled with one stress after another.
+I’m tortured by the past, miserable in the present, and anxious about the future.
+I look into the meaningless void of my existence and only emptiness looks back.
 But I don’t want to say one more word about any of this to YOU, so I DEMAND, yes DEMAND, you change the subject, NOW!
-If you ever, ever ask me this question again, I will give you the exact same response – and all the utter contempt your stupid question demands … Oh, sorry.
-I meant "I’m fine".
+If you ever, ever ask me this question again, I will give you the exact same response – and all the utter contempt your stupid question demands...
+Oh, sorry!
+I meant, “I’m fine”.

 LUCY: Yeah, it’s easier just to say, “I’m fine”.